-With reports, final assessments, and parent interviews all vying for our attention, Term 4 always carries the risk of burnout.
-And after the chaos of the 2020 school year, it’s greater than ever before.
+With reports, final assessments, and parent interviews all vying for our attention, the final term always carries the risk of burnout.

 So how do we avoid falling over the finish line in an underslept and overanxious heap?

 Here are 5 tips to help you see out the last chapter of the school year with your health and happiness intact.

 The final term brings plenty of after-hours work, but it won’t swallow your evenings and weekends if you set a daily quota of items to get done.